fbpx

 Discover the story

-Super Bowl food, but let's make it better for you, guys!
+Super Bowl food, but let's make it better for you!

 Living in Texas, football is less of a pastime and more of a religion.
-So the Super Bowl is like a second Christmas in our house!
+So the Super Bowl is like a second Christmas in Camilla’s house!

-When hosting a Super Bowl viewing party, you don’t always have to serve chicken wings and pizza, so today I wanted to share a recipe for a healthier snack option.
-Also, my friend and fellow-Texan mom, Brooklyn Decker, is stopping by to decorate onesies and kids tees for the big game.
+When hosting a Super Bowl viewing party, you don’t always have to serve chicken wings and pizza.
+So today, we are sharing with you this recipe for a healthier snack option, Kibbeh Footballs.

 football